SAP-samples/ui5-exercises-codejam/chapters/appendix-02-object-page/readme.md

-# Chapter 2.02 - Adding an Object Page
+# Appendix 02 - Adding an Object Page

 For this version of our bookshop application (using the SAP Fiori elements flexible programming model) we will implement a separate object (detail) page to display more information about a selected book instead of using a custom section under the `booksTable`.
 This design is known as [List Report Object Page](https://sapui5.hana.ondemand.com/sdk/#/topic/c0eec49db81a441e878f528c8f3d28de.html).